How Does Voltage Work with Transformers in Radiography?

 ]

-• (V_p) is the primary voltage (input voltage),
+• (V_p) is the primary voltage (that's our input voltage),

-• (V_s) is the secondary voltage (output voltage),
+• (V_s) is the secondary voltage (the output we’re trying to find),

-• (N_p) is the number of turns on the primary side,
+• (N_p) is how many turns are on the primary side,

 • (N_s) is the number of turns on the secondary side.